 Corral del Carbón in Granada - the Oldest Monument Left by the Arabs

-The center square is occupied by a pile of stone with side pipes.
-The front of the Corral del Carbón has a large pointed arch.
+The centre is occupied by a square stone basin with lateral spouts.
+The Corral del Carbón has a very

 © Copyright •